 The word over-tourism keeps popping up.
 Travelers have toured the major cities, Los Angeles, Seattle, San Diego, Chicago, and New York City, to name a few.
 Now even newbies traveling to large cities complain about the crowds, the skyrocketing cost of hotels, and the frustration of not being able to get reservations at restaurants recommended by colleagues or friends.

 As a travel writer, one must pitch an article to a publication.
-Coming up with a new angle to write about Paris is not an easy task.
-I'm even noticing writers coming to Palm Springs are seemingly writing about the same thing over and over again.
-The 5 Best Palm Springs Restaurants, just change the number, and an article is written again.
+Coming up with a new angle to write about Paris is not easy.
+I'm even noticing writers coming to Palm Springs seemingly writing about the same thing over and over again.
+The 5 Best Palm Springs Restaurants—just change the number, and an article is written again.

 As a person living here knowing many restaurant owners, I certainly wouldn't go out on a limb and name the 5 Best Restaurants and write an article.